Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/wings-1/brainstorm.typ

     - *Weight* - The hatching pattern of the wings added to the motors creates a lot of weight ],
   [
-    - Not reliable for this season.
+    - Not reliable for this season
   ],

   cellx(align: center + horizon)[#image("./brainstorm/Motorized vertical expansion.svg")